 Numbness, tingling, or even shooting pain in your fingers could mean they’re simply asleep, but persistent symptoms indicate a condition called carpal tunnel syndrome.
-The team at Genesis Regenerative Sports and Aesthetic Medicine in Westfield, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
+The team at Genesis Orthopaedic and Spine in Westfield, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
 Frequently diagnoses cases of carpal tunnel syndrome and provides cortisone injections and nighttime braces to relieve your discomfort.
-If you suspect that overuse or an injury to your wrist led to carpal tunnel syndrome, call Genesis Regenerative Sports and Aesthetic Medicine or request an appointment online today.
+If you suspect that overuse or an injury to your wrist led to carpal tunnel syndrome, call Genesis Orthopaedic and Spine or request an appointment online today.

 The carpal tunnel is a part of your wrists’ anatomy.
 It’s a passageway made up of the tiny bones within your wrists that encases and protects the nerves and ligaments that lead to your hand.

 One of these nerves is called the median nerve.
 It runs down your arm, passes through the carpal tunnel, and branches out into many nerves in your hand that control the feelings in your fingers and some of your thumbs’ movement.